All you Need to Know about Invoicing under GST

 E.g. – Super Cars Ltd purchases a generator set, which will be assembled and installed at the factory premises by the supplier.
 Here, since the supply does not require movement of the generator set, the invoice must be issued at the time when the generator set is made available to Super Cars Ltd.

-Where the supplier is a bank or any financial institution, the invoice must be issued within 45 days of the supply of service.
+Where the supplier is an insurer or banking company or a financial institution, the invoice must be issued within 45 days of the supply of service.

-Note: In case a person paying tax on reverse charge receives goods or services from an unregistered supplier, the receiver must issue an invoice on the date of receipt of goods or services.
+Note: In case a person paying tax on reverse charge receives goods or services from an unregistered supplier, the receiver must issue an invoice on the date of receipt of goods or services and a payment voucher at the time of making payment.

 How many copies of the tax invoice are required?